cosmos/sdk-tutorials/academy/4-my-own-chain/play-game.md

     }
     ```

-    Using the certainty that the `MsgPlayMove.Creator` has been verified [by its signature](https://github.com/cosmos/b9-checkers-academy-draft/blob/175f467/x/checkers/types/message_play_move.go#L29-L35).
+    This uses the certainty that the `MsgPlayMove.Creator` has been verified [by its signature](https://github.com/cosmos/b9-checkers-academy-draft/blob/175f467/x/checkers/types/message_play_move.go#L29-L35).

 3. Instantiate the board to implement the rules: